copsTvFan/cops-episode-guide/guide.md

   of the store nor the name of the person he purchased it from.
 More officers arrive and explain that the vehicle was just carjacked and the victims gave descriptions of the male occupants as the perpetrators.
-- Cpl Joe Petroske of the Brevard County FL Sheriff's Office spots a truck that goes through an intersection at 70+ miles per hour and conducts a traffic stop.
+- Cpl Joe Petroske of the Brevard County, FL, Sheriff's Office spots a truck that goes through an intersection at 70+ miles per hour and conducts a traffic stop.
 The driver claims he was only going 50 and mentions that his brother's gun is in the truck.
 Petroske recovers the unloaded weapon from the vehicle